Integrating Keycloak with ICE ClusterWare#

 Note

 Admins may choose to not provide a mapping for a given ClusterWare role.
-In that case, then that role will simply be ignored.
-For example, if there is no mapping for the Manager role, then no one will ever be able to be assigned that role.
+In that case, then that role is simply ignored.
+For example, if there is no mapping for the ClusterWare Manager role, then no one is ever able to be assigned that role.

 More information can be found in Keycloak’s Server Administration documentation: